Diana Athill: Career

+Honours and awards

 In 2008, she won the Costa Book Award for her memoir Somewhere Towards The End, a book about old age.
 For the same book, she also received the National Book Critics Circle Award in 2009.

 Athill was appointed an Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours for services to literature.